 On YouTube, Reddit, Twitter and blogs, comments can boost engagement and add to the value of a piece of content.

-Keep in mind that the objective of writing valuable comments on other blogs is to creatively weave your relevant article into the body, or use your name as the anchor text.
+Keep in mind that the objective of writing valuable comments on other blogs is to creatively weave your relevant article into the body or to use your name as the anchor text.
 I prefer the latter.

 A great blogger whose posts consistently generate some valuable comments is Marie Forleo (Marieforleo.com).
 Take a look:

 To learn what makes a comment valuable, check out recent comments at SocialTriggers.com.
 One example is below – see how creative Owen is and how he added a link to a resource page on another blog, thus sending link love to it:

 Note: When you follow this strategy and write valuable comments on other blogs, you’ll find that your comments will be approved, even when you add links.
 However, make sure that you’re commenting on blogs that are both relevant and active.